dominodatalab/domino-code-assist-docs/docs/app/create.md

 ### Adding a scatter plot

-Create a scatter plot using the Low Code Assistant™, as described in [Scatter Plot](../visualization/create-plot.md).
+Create a scatter plot using LCA, as described in [Scatter Plot](../visualization/create-plot.md).
 In our example we add the following code ourselves:

 ```python
 import plotly.express as px